 Three credits.

 Fundamental theories and computational skills to perform advanced analysis of composite materials and structures.
 The focus is on the damage and failure modeling of composites across multiple length scales.
 Various composite failure criteria and modeling techniques are reviewed, including the virtual crack closure technique, cohesive zone model and crack band model.
 Virtual simulations of composite manufacturing processes are introduced, with emphasis on the prediction of manufacturing-induced defects.
 Methods to evaluate the deformation response of 2D and 3D textile composites are also covered.

+5702.
+Data Science for Materials and Manufacturing

+(Also offered as SE 5702.)
+Three credits.
+Prerequisite: Undergraduate degree in engineering or computer science, departmental or unit consent required.
+Recommended preparation: knowledge or coursework in probability and statistics.

+This course will provide students with data analytics skills for knowledge discovery and product design optimization.
+The students will also learn how to apply data mining and machine learning techniques to tackle the challenges in manufacturing and computational materials engineering.
+Topics include uncertainty quantification, design of experiment and data collection, data visualization, gradient/non-gradient-based optimization, supervised/unsupervised learning methods, and applications of data analytics in manufacturing and computational materials engineering problems.

 5895.
 Special Topics in Mechanical Engineering